 Two species of redfish are common in West Greenland, golden redfish (Sebastes norvegicus) and deep-sea redfish (Sebastes mentella).
-In general, Golden redfish has a shallower depth distribution than deep-sea redfish.
+Golden redfish has a shallower depth distribution than deep-sea redfish.
 The deep-sea redfish stock structure is more complicated and is in ICES divided into demersal stocks abundant in both shelf and fjord areas and pelagic stocks offshore.

 The fishery targeting demersal redfish in subarea 1 increased during the 1950 from a level of more than 10.000 tons and peaked in 1962 at more than 60.000 tons.
 Catches then decreased to around 3000 tons in the beginning of the 1970's but increased again to around 10.000 tons by 1975.
 By 1986 catches had decreased to around 5000 tons and thereafter remained below 1000 tons per year with few exceptions.

 The differentiation between stocks in official statistics is however not straight forward.
 Reported landings are also uncertain, particularly in the years 1977 to 1979 (overestimated) and with the increasing shrimp fishery during the 1980's and 1990 (underestimated).
 However, the amount of discarded redfish in the fishery targeting shrimp has been reduced after the implementation of sorting grids in the shrimp trawls in 2002.
 A pelagic fishery for pelagic/beaked redfish (Sebastes mentella) occurred off West Greenland in 1999 and was conducted close to the edge of the Greenland EEZ and far off the shelf of division 1F and ICES 14.
 The pelagic redfish in West Greenland is considered part of the Irminger stock complex and is assessed by ICES.
-In 2019, 31 t was reported as by-catch in offshore fisheries (less than 1 t reported by shrimp trawlers) and 111 t were landed to factories from small vessels and open boat mainly taken as bycatch in fishery targeting cod and Greenland halibut.

 There are currently five surveys covering the demersal redfish stocks in West Greenland: The EU-Germany survey, the Greenland deep-water survey and the Greenland Shrimp and Fish survey.
-The latter has a more appropriate depth coverage and area (0-600m, NAFO 1A-F since 1988 and ICES XIV since 2008) in regards to the redfish distribution, than both the EU-Germany survey (0-400m, ICES XIV, NAFO 1C-F since 1982) and the Greenland deep-water survey (400-1500m, NAFO 1C-D since 1998).
-In West Greenland the surveys have revealed increasing biomasses for both golden redfish since 2004 (EU-Germany and Greenland SFW) and deep-sea redfish since 2008 (all surveys).
+The latter has a more appropriate depth coverage and area (0-600m, NAFO 1A-F since 1988 and ICES XIV since 2008) in regard to the redfish distribution, than both the EU-Germany survey (0-400m, ICES XIV, NAFO 1C-F since 1982) and the Greenland deep-water survey (400-1500m, NAFO 1C-D since 1998).
+In West Greenland the surveys have revealed increasing biomasses for both golden redfish after 2004 (EU-Germany and Greenland SFW) and deep-sea redfish since 2008 (all surveys).
 However, the abundance of redfish in subarea 1 still is at a very low level both in the Greenland SFW survey (all sizes) and the EU-Germany (juvenile redfish).
 Length distributions from the Greenland SFW survey reveals an almost complete lack of new incoming year classes in the recent decade (lack of 1-4 year old redfish less than 20 cm).
 The increasing biomasses observed could be a consequence of either increased survival of redfish after the implementation of the sorting grids in 2002 or migration of redfish into subarea 1 from nearby areas (East Greenland).
 However, it seems unrealistic to advise a directed fishery as long as recruitment is so limited.